-This Koreanspice viburnum cultivar is a slow-growing, upright, rounded, deciduous shrub which typically matures to 4-5' tall but may reach a height of 8' in optimum growing conditions.
+Viburnum carlesii commonly called Koreanspice viburnum is a slow-growing, upright, rounded, deciduous shrub which typically matures to 4-5' tall but may reach a height of 8' in optimum growing conditions.
 Red buds open in late March/early April to pink-changing-to-white flowers which are arranged in snowball-like clusters (hemispherical cymes) to 3" across.
 Flowers are very fragrant.
 Flowers give way to non-showy, berry-like drupes which mature to blue-black in late summer.
 Broad ovate, serrate, dark green leaves (to 4" long) are infrequently flushed with copper.
 Foliage usually turns dull red in fall, but may sometimes display attractive shades of wine-red to burgundy.

 No serious insect or disease problems.
 Bacterial leaf spot and powdery mildew are occasional problems.